Getting Started with Diakon

 - Any related fees.

 If you or your family are unable to attend an information night, a one-on-one session can be arranged.
 Dates, times and locations for 2019 information sessions are listed here.
-In addition, we have a printable list of information sessions and training events (training events are listed only for half of each year; the second half of 2019 is now listed) at locations throughout central and eastern Pennsylvania.
+In addition, we have a printable list of 2020 information sessions and training events (training events are listed only for half of each year; the link lists training sessions during the first half of 2020; those in the second half of 2020 will be listed later) at locations throughout central and eastern Pennsylvania.

 If you proceed, here are some of the next steps, outlined in more detail in the “In Process” section of our website: